-The authors in \cite{CATP9} considered a problem where a robot has to follow a predefined closed path and is able to stop at some points.
-A speed controller is designed so that the robot stops for a certain time at positions with high channel gain to communicate with a remote node.
-In \cite{MD3}, the authors experimentally show how by controlling the position of the robot, they can compensate for the small-scale fading.
-They designed short trajectories to perform this task.
-In \cite{MD4}, the authors also experimentally demonstrate this same principle by means of an antenna mounted on a turntable.
-In \cite{BonillaIEEETSP2016}, we considered a ground \ac{MR} harvesting RF energy and developed a trajectory planner that exploits small-scale fading to maximize the amount of energy harvested.
-The path explored by the \ac{MR} in this technique is restricted to a straight line whose length is optimized.
-In \cite{LiceaEUSIPCO2018}, we extended this trajectory planner by optimizing not only the length of the path, but also its shape.
-Furthermore, in \cite{MD1}, we developed a predetermined trajectory planner that allows a ground \ac{MR} to find points with high channel gain in its vicinity in an energy efficient manner.
+In \cite{MD3}, the authors experimentally control the position of the robot to compensate for the small-scale fading.
+In \cite{MD4}, the authors also experimentally demonstrate this same principle using an antenna mounted on a turntable.
+In \cite{BonillaIEEETSP2016}, we considered a ground \ac{MR} harvesting \ac{RF} energy and developed a trajectory planner that exploits small-scale fading to maximize the energy harvested.
+The path explored by the \ac{MR} was restricted to a straight line whose length is optimized.
+In \cite{LiceaEUSIPCO2018}, we extended this trajectory planner to optimize the shape of the path.
+In \cite{MD1}, we developed a predetermined trajectory planner for a ground \ac{MR} to find points with high channel gain in its vicinity in an energy-efficient manner.
 In this technique, the \ac{MR} explores a set of stopping points to determine the best position for communication.
-These stopping points are close to each other and the small-scale fading at those locations presents low spatial correlation.
-This ensures obtaining high channel gains while minimizing the amount of energy spent in motion for the exploration of the stopping points.
 We expanded upon this work in \cite{MD2} by making the trajectory planner adaptive.
-The locations of the points are determined on the fly and in an iterative manner.
 At each time, the next point to be visited by the \ac{MR} is calculated as a function of the channel measured in the current and previous points.
-Results show that this technique outperforms the technique presented in \cite{MD1}, but requires an estimate of the shadowing as well.
-We further investigated this technique in\cite{LiceaEUSIPCO2019} by considering the problem in which a \ac{MR} equipped with an antenna mounted on a rotary platform has to follow a predefined trajectory while communicating with a \ac{BS} through a fading channel.
-We developed a feedback controller that continuously optimizes the position of the antenna and operates under time-varying fading.
-In \cite{CATP16,LiceaEUSIPCO2019b}, we further extended this technique to optimize the position of a ground \ac{MR} to compensate for the small-scale fading of multiple communication channels simultaneously.
+This technique outperforms the technique presented in \cite{MD1}, but requires an estimate of the shadowing as well.
+We further investigated this technique in \cite{LiceaEUSIPCO2019} by considering an \ac{MR} equipped with an antenna mounted on a rotary platform that follows a predefined trajectory while communicating with a \ac{BS}.
+We developed a feedback controller that continuously optimizes the position of the antenna under time-varying fading.
+In \cite{CATP16,LiceaEUSIPCO2019b}, we optimize the position of a ground \ac{MR} to compensate for the small-scale fading of multiple communication channels simultaneously.